What Americans Living in Spain Need to Know About Expat Taxes

 Yes, the US has entered into a tax treaty with Spain.
 This treaty establishes rules for which government has the right to tax a given expat on their income, reducing the risk of double taxation.

 Yes, the US has a totalization agreement with Spain to clarify which country’s social security system an expat may be obligated to contribute to.
-As with the US-Spain tax treaty, this agreement is designed to ward off double taxation.
+The agreement ensures that individuals who work in both countries are only required to pay into one country’s social security system.

 As a US expat living in Spain, you’ll probably have to file multiple tax forms with both governments.
 Here are some of the most common examples for each.